Phys 151: Introduction to Quantum Field Theory

 Homeworks and Grading

 There will be weekly homework assignments, posted on this website.
-The assignments will then be due in one week, unless stated otherwise.
-Details of the process, as well as the grading details will be fine-tuned during the first weeks of classes.
-The final grade will be based on (1) weekly homework performance (60 percent), (2) take-home midterm exam (10 percent) and (3) the final exam (30 percent).
+For any logistical questions about the homework process, ask our Reader, Viola Zhao.
+The final grade will be based on (1) weekly turned-in homework performance (30 percent), (2) individual blackboard presentations of the homework solutions in the discussion sessions (30 percent), (3) take-home midterm exam (10 percent) and (3) the final exam (30 percent).

 Week-by-Week Summary and References

 Here I will post, on a weekly basis, updates on the material covered in lectures, perhaps with additional interesting references for optional further reading.
-If you wish to see what such updates look like, you can check out the updates that I was posting in the similar course last year.
+If you wish to see what such updates look like, you can check out the updates that I was posting in the similar course in Fall 2023, and in Fall 2022.

 L. Alvarez-Gaumé and M.A.
 Vázquez-Mozo, Invitation to Quantum Field Theory (Springer, 2012).